julianv95/cs4geoJulian/README.md

 needs to be formated like this "eo:cloud_cover<5".
 The % is up to you.

 Tilex and Tiley are only relevant if you are interessted in using custom tiled blocks for the ndvi-calculation.
 If you want to use it, you can choose the tile-size in meters with those parameters.
+The Tile-Size can't be larger tha the image itself.
 If you leave it at 0 the optimal-tiled-processing is used as the default.

 The outfile should be self explanatory too, just choose a name and add the suffix .tif.